 Kid Creole & The Coconuts - The Lifeboat Party

 I co-directed this video with Michael Geoghegan in Hamburg, Germany where the band were performing.
 We only had 2 days to shoot the promo so we set the party scene in the hotel we were staying.
 It didn't take long for it to turn into a real party.
 After a few hours of good times and lots of drink the band just wandered off into the night.
 I remember meeting Coati Mundi the next day looking slightly worse for wear.
 Good time had by all.

 This was shot on the site of an old power station in Liverpool.
 The building was completely derelict and about to be pulled down.
 When working out what to shoot for the video having looked around Liverpool at many run down areas until we finally came across this location.
 I'm amazed they allowed us in let alone film there.
 I worked with the band over several campaigns and chose photographer Alistair Thain as their main photographer.
 Alistair artistic style of photography seem to suit the band - funnily enough he never shot many stills but was a magician in the dark room and could create the most incredible images.

 Harvest for the world

 Grace Jones - Love is the drug

-I co directed this with Matt Forrest where we employed half the top animators in London to work on it.
-Grace was supposed to show up to do the vocal but never made it, so we used a top model Katie Spencer as a stand in and filmed only her lips mouthing the words.
+I co-directed this with Matt Forrest where we employed half the top animators in London to work on it.
+Grace was supposed to show up to do the vocal but never made it, so we used a top model Katie Jane Spencer as a stand in and filmed only her lips mouthing the words.
 We shot it in the Island Records recording studio - The Fallout Shelter and were there for several days filming all the stop frame animation.